-The Company has entered into an agreement with an affiliate of Starwood Global Opportunity Fund XI to assist with managing the Company's assets in Spain and Italy.
-The SCG Southern Europe Team charges 0.2% of fair market value and such charge is incurred on items such as new acquisitions, dispositions, financings, and leasing.
-During the year ended December 31, 2022, the amounts incurred for services provided by the SCG Southern Europe Team were \$0.3 million.
+The Company has entered into an agreement with an affiliate of Starwood Global Opportunity Fund XI to assist with property management of the Company's assets in Spain and Italy.
+The Starwood Capital Group ("SCG") Southern Europe Team charges market fees for such property management services.
+During the years ended December 31, 2023 and 2022, the amounts incurred for services provided by the SCG Southern Europe Team were \$0.3 million, respectively.
 During the year ended December 31, 2021, the amounts incurred for services provided by SCG Southern Europe Team were an insignificant amount.
-During the year ended December 31, 2020, the Company did not incur any expenses from the SCG Southern Europe Team.